-Many top sights and museums in Florence re-open end April or early May 2021 with shorter opening hours, fewer tickets, and reservations mostly essential.
-The Duomo sights opened but many churches are still closed.
+In June 2021, most top sights and museums in Florence are open with shorter opening hours, fewer tickets, and reservations mostly essential.
+The Duomo sights and most churches have re-opened.

-Many of the top attractions, especially museums, in Florence reopen for visitors from end April or early May 2021.
-Opening hours are shorter, fewer tickets are sold, and time-slot reservations are often essential (and always sensible).
-The Uffizi, Bargello, San Marco, and the Medici Chapels open again early May.
-The Accademia (Michelangelo’s David) is also reopening early May 2021 following some structural renovation work during the lockdown period.
-Churches are mostly still closed but the Duomo and other sights associated with the cathedral and Santa Croce are opening.
+Many of the top attractions, especially museums, in Florence reopened for visitors in May 2021 and mostly operate with normal hours from June 2021.
+However, fewer tickets are sold, and time-slot reservations are often essential (and always sensible).
+The Uffizi, Accademia (Michelangelo’s David), Bargello, San Marco, and the Medici Chapels are open again.
+Many churches have also reopened including all sights associated with the Duomo, Santa Croce, and Santa Maria Novella.

 Reopening of Top Sights in Florence in 2021

-When top museums in Florence re-open in 2021, expect shorter hours, limited tickets, and special measures including one-way systems, small-group guided tours, and some halls closed.
+Top museums in Florence re-opened in 2021, with shorter hours, limited tickets, and special measures including one-way systems, small-group guided tours, and some halls closed.
 Florentine museums are now again open on weekends too but timeslot reservations are usually obligatory for weekend visits.
 In many cases, reservations are essential at least a day in advance with a €3-€4 surcharge.

 Museums Open in Florence in 2021

-Some top museums in Florence with new reduced opening hours from 3 May 2021:
+Most top museums in Florence are open with regular opening hours in June 2021:

 - Uffizi — 8:15 – 18:50, Tuesday to Sunday; closed Monday.